Cranbury, New Jersey: History

 Cranbury was incorporated as a township by an act of the New Jersey Legislature on March 7, 1872, from portions of both Monroe Township and South Brunswick Township.
 Portions of the township were taken on April 1, 1919, to form Plainsboro Township.
 The township celebrated its tricentennial in 1998.
 Updike Parsonage Barn, originally constructed c.
 1759, was disassembled, relocated and reconstructed in 2010 at its current location in Barn Park.

 Cranbury, along with the municipalities of Bellmawr, Egg Harbor Township, Montclair, and Woodbridge Township, were the original five municipalities that had authorized dispensaries for the sale of medical cannabis in their municipality in 2017, years before the legal sale of recreational cannabis began in 2022.
 In July 2021 the township unanimously passed a new ordinance that banned all types of recreational cannabis licenses within the municipality.

 The Cranbury Historical and Preservation Society saved the 1713 East Jersey Cottage from demolition and had the building relocated across Old Trenton Road, onto its original 1693 Fullerton tract, the 1752 Philipse property and the 1760 Bodine farm in 2019.
 The building retained its intact hand-hewn post and beam structure with pegged mortise and tenon joints and rubble nogging.

-The Town Committee voted unanimously on May 12, 2025 to use eminent domain to seize a 175-year-old family farm in order to allow the construction of affordable housing.
+The township committee voted unanimously on May 12, 2025 to use eminent domain to seize a 175-year-old family farm in order to allow the construction of affordable housing.
 The Mount Laurel doctrine established by the Supreme Court of New Jersey in 1975 requires municipalities in New Jersey to change their zoning laws to enable the construction of low and middle income housing.
 The family is fighting the decision and the legal battle is ongoing.
 The town has been working with the state of New Jersey to alleviate the affordable housing restrictions that led to this property being necessary for affordable housing, and on October 23, 2025, Governor Murphy announced that an agreement was reached.